Civil Service Interview Questions Behaviours Strengths & Examples (2024 Guide)

 The Success Profiles system is based on the following five elements:

 • Ability – Can you do the job and can you do it well.
 This is all about your natural aptitude or potential to perform in the role.
+NOTE: Ability will be measured using online tests most often numeracy and literacy, rather than in your interview.

 • Behaviour – In simple terms effective behaviours result in excellent performance in the role.
-There are nine behaviours used in the Success Profiles system and while similar to the old framework they different in many areas.
-Behaviours can be assessed in a number of ways and at various stages of the recruitment process, including on the application form, via a formal interview using competency based questions or in a presentation.
+There are nine behaviours used in the Success Profiles system and while similar to the old framework they are different in many areas.
+Behaviours can be assessed in a number of ways and at various stages of the recruitment process, including on the application form, via a formal interview using competency based interview questions or in a presentation.

 • Strengths – This is based on the premise if you do something regularly and with enjoyment, it becomes a strength.
 Simply put, when someone is doing something they love and are naturally suited to, they will be more productive, industrious and successful.
 Strengths can be assessed in a number of ways during the recruitment process including in the interviews – using both competency and strengths based interview questions and via tests.